 on St. Thomas’s Island.
 Their dream was to one day live on the Mill Road.

-he built a hut, our Summer Residence, next to his uncle Arthur who had one of the first huts in Corbally.
+a hut, our Summer Residence, next to his uncle Arthur who had one of the first huts in Corbally.

-On weekends and Summer holidays we would cycle out to the Mill Road, me in a basket on the carrier of my Mam’s bike, my brother Pat
+On weekends and Summer holidays we would cycle out to the Mill Road, me in a basket on the carrier of my Mam’s bike, my brother Pat on the bar

 How Mill Road looked in 1984 before Siúl na hAbhann and Silverbrook housing estates.
 Mr. Liam Forde lived inside the high ivy clad wall on the right, up a long avenue in "Lax Weir Cottage" The wall started to be demolished on 14th December 2001 to make way for Siúl na hAbhann.
 On left was Maurer's field now Silverbrook estate.
 Marie Lysaght on her bike bringing her youngest daughter Maria to her first day at school.